ankita34359/Complete-JavaScript/01_Lecture: Types_Of_Languages/01_Notes.md

   - Ideal for large-scale applications where type safety and maintainability are critical.
   - Reduces runtime errors and makes debugging easier.

+- **Dynamically Typed Languages:**
+  - Great for rapid prototyping and smaller projects.
+  - Allows for flexibility and faster development cycles.

+---